 government-managed columbaria and several private columbaria in Singapore.

-To book a niche (a place to store the ashes), you will need to take your NRIC and the original Death Certificate of your loved one.
+To book a niche (a place to store the ashes), you will need your NRIC and the original Death Certificate of your loved one.
 You can

 book a niche in a government-managed columbarium online, or contact a private columbarium directly.